codenamecpp/GLKeeper/README.md

 Note that GLKeeper must be compiled and configured (optionally) before this step as described above.
 To run it on Linux just type in console:
 * cd GLKeeper
-* run ARGS="-gamedir XXX -mapname YYY"
+* make run ARGS="-gamedir XXX -mapname YYY"

 Here XXX is path to original game resources directory and YYY is map name to load.